Skip to main content

 Add a new line or ROI

-Edit app/overlay/etc/nvidia-deepstream/analytics_config.txt (in the reference repo, not on the device — it's a read-only confext at runtime), increment the stream-suffix block if you want a second line on the same stream, or duplicate the [line-crossing-stream-0] / [roi-filtering-stream-0] sections under fresh names.
+Edit vision-config/overlay/etc/nvidia-deepstream/analytics_config.txt (in the reference repo, not on the device — it's a read-only confext at runtime), increment the stream-suffix block if you want a second line on the same stream, or duplicate the [line-crossing-stream-0] / [roi-filtering-stream-0] sections under fresh names.
 After rebuild + redeploy, both the painted overlay and the JSON endpoint will pick up the new zones automatically — app.py reads zone names from the metadata at runtime, it doesn't hardcode them.

 Rebuild after changes